 And how do they do this?
 By instituting a level of accountability – internally and externally – that has been absent from advertising agencies literally for decades.
 An expanding economy in the 1950s masked it at first, then a cultural mania for television distracted everyone from its absence, then a merger and holding company mania that allowed many to ignore the cooling of the economy and the shortcomings of television.
 Until we wound up where we are today.
-Agencies didn’t have to be accountable for much of the past fifty years because they really were, as procurement people suspected, sloshing around in oceans of cash.
+Agencies didn’t have to be accountable for much over the past fifty years because they really were, as procurement people suspected, sloshing around in oceans of cash.
 The problem is, they aren’t any more.
 And haven’t been since Ogilvy, Bernbach and Gossage roamed the earth.
 Despite everyone acting like they still are.

 Agencies are born free, but everywhere are in chains, Farmer proclaims, and then shows agencies a way out of their servitude.
 The jury’s still out, however, on whether they will have eyes to see.

-Madison Avenue Manslaughter (2nd ed.) by Richard Farmer was published by LID Publishing on 02/21/2017 – order it from Amazon here or Barnes & Noble here – or pick it up at your local bookseller (find one here).
+Madison Avenue Manslaughter (2nd ed.) by Michael Farmer was published by LID Publishing on 02/21/2017 – order it from Amazon here or Barnes & Noble here – or pick it up at your local bookseller (find one here).